-Watch out for sudden loose-gravel breaks.
-And that pavement can ripple like a roller coaster track in places where “frost heaves” are caused by seasonal freezing and thawing of the ground.
+The speed limit is 30 mph.
+The grades on the highway are very gentle.
 The surface on this gravel road is often loose, especially along the sides of the road.
 It makes necessary to drive carefully and slow down whenever approaching an oncoming car.

 In summers, the road is accessible by all passenger vehicles.
 The Colorado Department of Transportation refers to this road as GCR 12.
 The quality of the road is very good and easily driven by any passenger vehicle.
 It is a two-lane graded (ie smooth) dirt road with a dust inhibiting coating.
 With the coating, probably magnesium chloride or calcium chloride, the road is very smooth and almost as good as a paved road.
-The speed limit is 30 mph.
-The grades on the highway are very gentle.
+A few portions of the road near the top of the pass have been paved.